Ritik5Prasad/Reelzzz_server/Readme.md

 ## Configuration

 Open the `.env` file in your favorite text editor and fill in the required details.
-If you're unsure about what to fill, you can refer to the following YouTube playlist for guidance: [Groww Clone YouTube Playlist](https://youtu.be/Y9jpFvzkofI?si=KxT_XP9-UrnWcVIS).
+If you're unsure about what to fill, you can refer to the following YouTube playlist for guidance: [Reelzz  YouTube Playlist](https://www.youtube.com/channel/UChQgXWG96_uPHj40gNh4MNg).

 ## Running the Server